top

 Examples of Dependent Parent Benefits Usage

-• Joan has early stage vascular dementia and can live fairly independently, but does have some difficulty with planning and following steps, such as planning meals and following recipes.
+– Joan has early-stage vascular dementia and can live fairly independently, but does have some difficulty with planning and following steps, such as planning meals and following recipes.
 To assist Joan in continuing to live at home, her veteran son hired someone to come to the home once a week to help plan meals, do grocery shopping, and assist with preparing meals.

-• Edward has late stage Parkinson’s disease dementia, and unfortunately, his care needs are greater than his veteran daughter can handle.
+– Edward has late-stage Parkinson’s disease dementia, and unfortunately, his care needs are greater than his veteran daughter can handle.
 He resides in a nursing home and the money from the dependent parent benefit is paid towards the cost of nursing home care.

 VA Dependent Parent Program Benefits

-The extra cash benefit for having a dependent parent(s) with dementia can be used however the veteran feels is best.
-Common examples of ways in which money may be used are as follows:
+The extra cash benefit of having a dependent parent with dementia can be used by the veteran to help cover additional expenses.
+Common examples of ways in which money may be used are:

 – Assistive devices for persons with dementia (location tracking devices, automated pill dispensers, set reminder devices, etc.)